tjko/fanpico/README.md

 Additional models with different combinations of fan inputs/outputs could be easily designed (takining into account limitations of Raspberry Pi Pico I/O limits).
 New and improved PCB models/designs are most welcome.

+### Hardware Design
+Fanpico (reference design) utilizes all available I/O pins on Raspberry Pi Pico.
+* Fan PWM outputs are drive by the Pico's PWM hardware.
+* Motherboard Fan PWM inputs are read using Pico's PWM hardware.
+* Tacho signal output (for motherboard connectors) is generated using Pico's PIO hardware, providing extremely stable tachometer signal.
+* Tacho signal inputs (from fans) is read using GPIO interrupts (counting number of pulses received over a period of time)
+* Temperature readings are done using ADC, with help of a accurrate 3V voltage reference (LM4040)

 ### Models (PCB designs)
 * [FANPICO-0804](boards/0804/)